comrade-coop/apocryph/README.md

 You can use any other name that is more suitable for your multi-agent system domain (for example: "Organization", "Template" or other).
-This name indicates the first Agent you have to create, serving as entrypoint to your multi-agent system.
+This name indicates the first agent you have to create, serving as entrypoint to your multi-agent system.

 In the testbed, every agent is represented by a function configured with a small boilerplate (we will group our agents in a separate namespace called "Agents").
 For simplicity we will